ray-project/ray/doc/source/cluster/cluster_under_construction/getting-started.rst

     **I want to run Ray on Kubernetes**
     ^^^
-    This guide helps you deploy a Ray application to a Kubernetes cluster.
+    Deploy a Ray application to a Kubernetes cluster.
 You can run the tutorial on a remote Kubernetes cluster or on your laptop via KinD.

     +++
     .. link-button:: kuberay-quickstart
         :type: ref
         :text: Getting Started with Ray on Kubernetes
-        :classes: btn-outline-info btn-block
-    ---

-    **I want to learn key Ray concepts**
-    ^^^
-    Understand the key concepts behind Ray Clusters.
-Learn about the main concepts and the different ways to interact with a cluster.

-    +++
-    .. link-button:: cluster-key-concepts-under-construction
-        :type: ref
-        :text: Learn Key Concepts
         :classes: btn-outline-info btn-block

 .. include:: /_includes/clusters/announcement_bottom.rst